samweru-zz/bookkeep/README.md

-Django Bookkeep
+Django Bookkeep (Inventory)
 ===

-This is a bookkeeping project for inventory and retail systems that demonstarted double-entry bookkeeping.
-It is created in django python.
+This is a bookkeeping (proof-of-concept) project for inventory and retail systems that demonstarted double-entry bookkeeping.
+It is created in django python sqlite3 and works on commandline only.

 # Install